Violet Grohl

-Violet Maye Grohl (born April 15, 2006) is an American singer.
+Violet Maye Grohl (born April 15, 2006) is an American singer and songwriter.
 She is the eldest daughter of Foo Fighters frontman and former Nirvana drummer Dave Grohl.
-She is primarily known for her live appearances with Foo Fighters and for her feature on their 2023 single "Show Me How".
+Her debut album, Be Sweet to Me, was released through Auroura and Republic Records on May 29, 2026.

 Early life

 Violet Grohl was born in Los Angeles, California, on April 15, 2006, to Foo Fighters frontman and former Nirvana drummer Dave Grohl and director Jordyn Blum.
 She spent her childhood in Los Angeles, alongside younger sisters Harper and Ophelia.
+Grohl had a musical education, becoming proficient in musical production software Pro Tools at 14 years old.
 Following the announcement of her father having had an extramarital affair resulting in the birth of a daughter, Grohl temporarily disabled her social media accounts.

 Career

 Grohl's first professional appearance as a musician occurred in 2018 when she was 12 years old.
 At a benefit concert held at the Fox Oakland Theatre to support the UCSF Benioff Children's Hospital, she and her father performed a rendition of Adele's "When We Were Young".
 Discussing the performance, NME noted, "Grohl prove[d] that she's very much on the way to becoming a star in her own right, showing off some seriously impressive pipes."

 At a 2020 charity event supporting The Art of Elysium, Grohl performed Nirvana's song "Heart-Shaped Box" alongside the remaining members of the band, Dave Grohl, bassist Krist Novoselic, and touring guitarist Pat Smear, at the Hollywood Palladium.
 She also performed vocals in sets with Beck and St. Vincent.

 In 2021, Grohl and her father released a cover of X's "Nausea".
-Later in the year, she was featured on father's 2021 project The Hanukkah Sessions, where she covered Amy Winehouse's "Take the Box".
+Later in the year, she was featured on her father's 2021 project The Hanukkah Sessions, where she covered Amy Winehouse's "Take the Box".
 She also contributed backing vocals to Foo Fighters's single "Making a Fire".

-In 2022, Grohl participated in tribute shows to late Foos drummer and close friend of her family's, Taylor Hawkins that took place in Wembley, England and Inglewood, California.
+In 2022, Grohl participated in tribute shows to late Foo Fighters drummer and close friend of her family's, Taylor Hawkins, that took place in Wembley, England and Inglewood, California.
 She opened the concert in Inglewood singing a cover of "Hallelujah".
 At Wembley she sang Jeff Buckley's "Last Goodbye" and "Grace", as well as the Zutons's "Valerie".

 In 2023, Grohl was featured on the Foo Fighters's single "Show Me How", harmonizing with her father, and appeared alongside the band at the 2023 Glastonbury Festival, where the band performed under the pseudonym the ChurnUps.

-On January 30, 2025, the surviving members of Nirvana (Dave Grohl, Krist Novoselic and Pat Smear) reunited for the first time in five years to perform a surprise four song set at the Fire Aid benefit concert in Los Angeles.
+On January 30, 2025, the surviving members of Nirvana (Dave Grohl, Novoselic and Smear) reunited for the first time in five years to perform a surprise four song set at the Fire Aid benefit concert in Los Angeles.
 Violet Grohl joined the band on lead vocals for the final song, "All Apologies".

+On March 11, 2026, Grohl announced her debut studio album Be Sweet to Me, which was released on May 29.
+Grohl also released the single "595" from the album, which was selected as Hype-Index's "Hottest Record".